 Not all gas drops are the same.
 There are four types of liquid medicines or supplements that may be ingested for gas: simethicone, Tummy Calm®, gripe water and probiotics.

 Simethicone is made from a mixture of polydimethylsiloxane and silicon dioxide, and is sold over the counter under several brand names in the United States.
 Simethicone was first introduced in 1952 as an anti-foaming agent that causes gas bubbles to combine into larger bubbles.
 The theory is that larger gas bubbles in the stomach are easier to pass up through burping.
-However, simethicone has no effect on gas in the intestines, which as many adults know can cause the most painful symptoms.
+However, simethicone has little or no effect on gas in the intestines.
+For this reason, directions states that simethicone should be administered prophylactically “after meals and at bedtime” to avoid gas travelling to the intestines which adults know can cause the most painful symptoms.
+Some parent complain that such a frequent dosing regimen can be both expensive and inconvenient.
 Some studies have shown simethicone to be no more effective than a placebo (sugar pill).

 Gripe water is an herbal or homeopathic remedy that has been used for more than a century as a remedy to treat infant gas.
 Tummy Calm is from the same company that manufactures the highly acclaimed Colic Calm formula.